Blue Cat Audio - Software Made by Musicians for Musicians

 Install

-Both DirectX and VST versions provide an install program.
-Follow the steps of the wizard to install the plugin on your machine.
-During the installation you will be asked where you want the plugin(s) to be installed.
-For the VST version you should install the plugin inside the VST plugins folder used by your host application(s).
-The default path set in the installer should work for most applications, but you should check your host software documentation to know where it looks for VST plugins.
+All versions of the plug-in provide an installation program.
+Follow the steps of the wizard to install the software on your machine.
+During the installation you will be asked where you want the software to be installed.
+For the VST version, you should install the plug-in inside the VST plug-ins folder used by your host application(s).
+The default path set in the installer should work for most applications, but you should check your host software documentation to know where it looks for VST plug-ins.
+For other plug-in types, you should just use the standard path.

-Some applications will not automatically rescan the new plugins, so you might have to force a refresh of the plugins list.
+Some applications will not automatically rescan the new plug-ins, so you might have to force a refresh of the plug-ins list.

 Upgrade

-When a new version of the plugin is released, just launch the new installer: it will update the current installation.
+When a new version of the software is released, just launch the new installer: it will update the current installation.

 Mac